-The exiting Member is looking for a £185.00 Premium to re-assign the lease
+The exiting Member is looking for a £3,109.43 premium to re-assign the lease

-Interviews Will be held on Monday 17th December.
-Applicants are interviewed by existing members to select the most appropriate candidate.
+Interviews Applicants are interviewed by existing members to select the most appropriate candidate.

 Electricity is charged on a usage basis with the cost of the communal areas shared between studios.
 Members are responsible for arranging and paying their rates and other utilities, supplying and maintaining appropriate fire safety equipment for their practice, biannual PAT testing their electrical equipment and 5 yearly professional inspection of their studio’s electrical supply.